fccn/docker-nginx/README.md

       - "80:80"
       - "443:443"
     volumes:
-      - ./sites-enabled:/opt/nginx/sites-enabled
+      - ./sites-enabled:/opt/nginx/sites-enabled   # site configurations
+      - ./conf.d:/opt/nginx/conf.d                 # additional nginx configs
-      - ./certs:/opt/nginx/ssl
+      - ./certs:/opt/nginx/ssl                     # ssl certificates
-      - ./webcontent:/var/www
+      - ./webcontent:/var/www                      # html static content

 #-- other services

 ```

-In the example above the site configurations are defined in **sites-enabled** folder, the ssl certificates are located in the **certs** folder and the html static content at the **webcontent** folder.
+In the example above the site configurations are defined in **sites-enabled** folder, additional nginx configurations can be set on the **conf.d** folder, the ssl certificates are located in the **certs** folder and the html static content at the **webcontent** folder.

 ## Author